Gotha G.IV

-The Gotha G.IV was a heavy bomber used by the Luftstreitkräfte (Imperial German Air Service) during World War I. It was the first mass-produced large airplane.
+The Gotha G.IV was a heavy bomber used by the Luftstreitkräfte (Imperial German Air Service) during World War I. It was the first mass-produced relatively large airplane.

 Development

 Experience with the earlier G.III showed that the rear gunner could not efficiently operate both the dorsal and ventral positions.
 Hans Burkhard's solution was the Gotha tunnel, a trough connecting an aperture in the upper decking with a large, triangular cross-section opening extending from the wing's trailing edge rearwards along the bottom of the rear fuselage.
 The Gotha tunnel allowed the dorsal gun to fire through the fuselage at targets below and behind the bomber.
 A ventral 7.92 mm (.312 in) machine gun could still be mounted, and there was provision for a fourth machine gun on a post between the pilot's and bombardier's cockpits, although this was rarely carried due to the weight penalty.
 The G.IV introduced other changes.
 The fuselage was fully skinned in plywood, eliminating the partial fabric covering of the G.III.
 Although it was not the reason for this modification, it was noted at the time that the plywood skinning enabled the fuselage to float for some time in the event of a water landing.
 Complaints of poor lateral control, particularly on landing, led to the addition of ailerons on the lower wing.